Informatics122-Team3/netboard/README.md

 3. right click on netboard_uml.xml -> open with -> draw.io Diagrams

 ## DATA INTERCHANGE FORMAT
-***Note:* this is important for everyone to understand.
+***Note:* this is important to understand.
 Please ask someone for clarification if you are confused.**
 This is the JSON format in which the client and server will send their data to eachother:
 There are 3 types of messages that will ever need to be sent between a client and a server: